-- You will be seen in the pre-assessment clinic before you are admitted to hospital.
-Here you may have blood tests and a heart trace if necessary.
-You will be assessed to see if you are fit for an anaesthetic. - The nurse practitioner will ask routine questions about your health, the medicines you take at the moment and any allergies you may have. - You will be able to discuss the risks and benefits of the operation with a nurse practitioner.
+- You will be seen in the pre-operative clinic before you are admitted to hospital.
+Here you will have blood tests, and sometimes a heart trace.
+You will be assessed to see if you are fit for the anaesthetic. - The staff will ask routine questions about your health, the medicine you take at the moment and any allergies you may have. - You will be able to discuss the operation with a doctor.
 You will be asked to sign a consent form to say that you understand the procedure, and what the operation involves.